Details in hinting

 • Hints affect only on the following kind of queries:

-• Queries that returns one row (SELECT, INSERT, UPDATE and DELETE)
+• Queries that return one row (SELECT, INSERT, UPDATE and DELETE)

-• Queries that returns multiple rows (RETURN QUERY)
+• Queries that return multiple rows (RETURN QUERY)

 • Dynamic SQL statements (EXECUTE)